-I was visiting Malaysia around the time when the Clinton/Lewinsky scandal was in the news.
+I was visiting Malaysia around the time when the Clinton-Lewinsky scandal hit the news.
 I remember a colleague declaring with total confidence, “The day Clinton steps down as President, Hillary will walk out on him.”

 Well, now we do know.
 Hillary did not abandon her husband.
-By all indications, the Clintons remain a close knit and happy family.
+By all indications, the Clintons remain a close-knit and happy family.
 With hindsight, there is little doubt that Hillary’s reaction to her husband’s ‘indiscretion’ was mature and wise.
-Some may argue that my friend went wrong in his prediction only because this was not a typical reaction by a wife towards her husband’s sexual diversion.
+Some may argue that my friend went wrong in his prediction only because this was not a typical reaction by a wife toward her husband’s sexual diversion.

 The above factors explain why sexual jealousy evolved as a basic instinct among many animals in nature, particularly among species where the male contributes significantly to childcare.
 Males evolved sexual possessiveness, while females evolved to instinctively prefer mates who are judged to be sexually ‘faithful’ (and willing to contribute to childcare).

-In case of human beings, this is the genesis of patriarchy, and the general contempt towards women who are perceived to be sexually promiscuous.
+In the case of human beings, this is the genesis of patriarchy and the general contempt toward women who are perceived to be sexually promiscuous.
 Women evolved to instinctively withhold sexual contacts, except when there is a perceived commitment to lifelong support.

 The point is that sexual jealousy is essentially an animal instinct.
+And in some cases, jealousy can be healthy for a relationship.
 It is true that there are some animals – like the happy bonobo – that are naturally promiscuous.
 But it cannot be doubted that our own instinctive attitude on this had its beginnings while we were still animals.
 Our sexual taboos are not in any way uniquely human!

 No longer animals